masteriohub/aiconseil/README.md

 integrate artificial intelligence in your field of expertise

-example : create a bolt.new app using supabase
+project 1 : create a bolt.new app using supabase